Where to start

 If you choose to find your building team through a tendering process we’re able to prepare the documents for you.
 They will set clear and legal criteria around both the project requirements and the tender conditions and will be provided to a number of contractors as agreed by you.

-During this period we can manage all site familiarisation visits, and any clarification requirements or questions from the tendering parties.
+During this period we would manage all site familiarisation visits, and any clarification requirements or questions from the tendering parties.

-On the other hand if you have someone in mind to complete the building of your project, we'll work with them.
-If you require a recommendation, our depth of understanding of the industry will enable us to give you good advice.
+On the other hand if you have someone in mind to complete the building of your project, or require a recommendation, our depth of understanding of the industry will enable us to give you advice.

 There is no person more suited to managing the often challenging and time consuming construction activity than your architect.
 We’ll keep on top of the site progress and quality of works, ensure plans and specifications are being adhered to, and we’ll process contractor payment claims.
 We’ll always be safeguarding your interests and will balance this against contractor requirements.